News

 In Yagman v.
 Wunderlich, et al., Plaintiff, Stephen Yagman, a well-known civil rights attorney, representing himself, sued the City based on a $1,000 fine he received for parking in a disabled spot without properly displaying a DMV-issued placard.
 He claimed this fine was excessive and filed suit in federal court asserting nine constitutional claims under 42…

-WSS Director Obtains Two Favorable Administrative Appeal Decisions
+Woodruff Director Obtains Two Favorable Administrative Appeal Decisions

 March 28, 2022 | General News